 It’s great to get cheap premium from a third party insurer, but the premium is worth nothing if you can’t make a claim if you damage to the hire car!

 When you are looking at information for a hire-vehicle excess insurance policy it isn’t always apparent that the collision-damage waiver excess is only reduced and is not completely removed.
-You need to determine the value of your hire car’s collision-damage waiver excess, and compare it to the amount that the hire-vehicle excess insurance that you are considering will cover, to determine whether it is covered sufficiently for your satisfaction.
+You need to determine the value of your hire car’s collision-damage waiver excess, and compare it to the amount that the hire-vehicle excess insurance will cover, to determine whether it is covered sufficiently for your satisfaction.

 The remaining excess can be one of those costs that car-hire companies hide.
 Here’s an example: if you go to book a car on Economy Car Rentals website they will offer you Theft Damage Excess Protection – their name for hire-vehicle excess insurance.
 In the promotional information for this insurance Economy Car Rentals say they will ‘refund any charges’ that you incur, and that ‘you will be reimbursed for any excess’ that you have to pay the car hire company, and that they will give you ‘complete peace of mind’.